pydio/pydio-doc-admin-guide/2_running_cells_in_production/1_os_specific_guides/3_macOS_install.md

 ```sh
 # Use this url as is, it will be resolved automatically to latest version

 wget https://download.pydio.com/latest/cells/release/{latest}/darwin-amd64/cells
 chmod +x cells
 ```

 ### Port 80 & 443

-You can only use these ports if you are connected as root.
+You can only use these ports if you are connected as an Admin User or root.

 By default, Apache is running on macOS, so you need to ensure that it - or no other webservers - is bound to these ports.